Fannychini/Fannychini.github.io/_posts/2025-01-30-trial-post.md

 ---
 title: "Some initial thoughts"
 excerpt: let's work with it in R
-category: randomness
+category: R world
 tags:
-  -
-  -
-  -
+  - post
-  -
+  - R stuff
-header:
-  image: /assets/images/featurepls.png
 ---

 Trial post